 Support for the surviving spouses and dependents of military personnel who died while in active military service and to the survivors of veterans who died after active service.

-- 2014 Veterans Employer of the Year Awards
+- The 2015 California Employer Advisory Council Veterans Employer of the Year Awards is Now Accepting Nominations

 - California Department of Veterans Affairs